 Daymar is required to calculate refunds for Indiana residents using the Indiana Commission on Proprietary Education's Uniform Refund Policy.
-See the Director of Education for a copy of this refund policy.
+See the Dean of Academic Affairs for a copy of this refund policy.

 Up through the 60% point in each payment period or period of enrollment, a pro-rata schedule is used to determine how much SFA Program funds the student has earned at the time of withdrawal from Daymar.
 After the 60% point in the payment period or period of enrollment, a student has earned 100% of the SFA Program funds.
-The percentage of the payment period or period of enrollment completed is determined by the total number of calendar days in the payment period or period as of the day the student withdrew (numerator).
+The percentage of the payment period or period of enrollment completed is determined by the total number of calendar days in the payment period or period of enrollment (denominator) for which assistance is awarded, divided into the number of calendar days completed in that period as of the day the student withdrew (numerator).
 Scheduled breaks of at least five (5) consecutive days are excluded for the total number of calendar days in a payment period or period of enrollment and the number of calendar days completed in that period.
 Daymar must return the lesser of the amount of SFA Program funds that the student does not earn, or the amount of institutional costs that the student incurred for the payment period or period of enrollment multiplied by the percentage of funds that was not earned.
 The student (or parent, if a Federal PLUS loan) must return or repay, as appropriate, any SFA funds in accordance with the terms of the loan as well as the remaining unearned SFA Program grant (not to exceed 50% of the grant) as an overpayment of the grant.